You can’t stop the waves, but you can learn to surf

 Holistic Psychotherapy

 As the mystic poet Rumi wrote, “The wound is the place where the light enters you.”
-I view pain not as something to resist, but as a portal — an invitation into deeper truth, resilience, and transformation.
-Suffering tends to persist when we resist or suppress our wounds, focus solely on symptom relief, or neglect either the body, heart, or spirit.
+I see pain not as something to resist, but as a portal — an invitation into deeper truth, resilience, and transformation.
+Suffering often persists when we resist or suppress our wounds, become consumed by shame, or focus narrowly on symptom relief while neglecting a core part of being human: body, heart, or spirit.
+When we gently turn toward our experience with openness and compassion with an invitation to integrate all our parts, pain can become a doorway to healing rather than something that defines or confines us.

 I believe you carry an innate wisdom and capacity for healing.
-Therapy can be a refuge to restore inner coherence, cultivate resilience, and transform wounds into sources of insight and strength, alongside addressing emotional, cognitive, and somatic distress.
-My role is to create conditions for your safe Self revelation and integration.
+Therapy can serve as a refuge to restore inner coherence, cultivate resilience, and transform wounds into sources of insight and strength, while also addressing emotional, mental, and relational distress.
+My role is to support you in turning toward your experience with openness and compassion, and to hold a safe container for your release, reclamation, and rise into a more resourced, grounded life.

 A Spiritual & Somatic Lens

-Including spiritual and somatic perspectives allows access to deeper layers of meaning and resourcing.
-This approach can be especially supportive for people navigating shame, chronic stress or pain, degrading relational patterns, generational trauma, life transitions, health crises, and existential or spiritual inquiry.
+Often, talk therapy can unintentionally lean heavily on intellectual understanding and bypass a more holistic healing process.
+Bringing in somatic and spiritual perspectives allows access to deeper layers of meaning and resourcing.
+This can be especially supportive for those healing from narcissistic abuse/family systems, navigating chronic stress or pain, generational trauma, major life transitions, health crisis and terminal illness, and existential or spiritual inquiry.

 Individuals, Couples & Dyads